precice/precice.github.io/pages/docs/installation/installation-source-discoverability.md

 An alternative to the above system is to set these variables in the shell-agnostic [`environment.d`](https://www.man7.org/linux/man-pages/man5/environment.d.5.html).

-Make sure the directory exists:
+Create the directory if it does not yet exist:

 ```terminal
 mkdir -p ~/.config/environment.d/